jjgecon/vs_code_workflow/README.md

 - Go to the top right and press `Select Kernel`.
 - You will then need to choose the kernel you want to use.
 If you want to use the python kernel, click on `Python Environments`; if you want to use julia, press `Julia release channel`.
     > Selecting `Python Environments` allows you to even create a new environment.
 Just follow the instructions.
+    > If you have a virtual env (e.g. the one created by `uv`) you can select it by adding it to the python interpreter, and then selecting the kernel in the top right.
 - Now you can run the cells and play around with it!

 ## Web Development